 The Trust Risk Management Services (TRMS) Allied Healthcare Professional Liability Insurance Program now offers very competitive professional liability insurance coverage to Allied Healthcare Professionals in more than 120 professional classes, including Counselors, Social Workers, Marriage and Family Therapists, Audiologists, Employee Assistance Professionals, Play Therapists, Occupational Therapists, Physical Therapists, Speech Therapists, and many more.

-The Trust and Trust Risk Management Services (TRMS) gained more friends, followers, and professional connections and disseminate timely content on social media.
+The Trust and Trust Risk Management Services (TRMS) gained more friends, followers, and professional connections and disseminates timely content on social media.

-Follow The Trust by visiting its pages at Facebook, Twitter, LinkedIn, and Google+.
-Also, follow TRMS by visiting its pages at Facebook, Twitter, LinkedIn, and Google+.
+Follow The Trust by visiting its pages at Facebook, Twitter and LinkedIn.
+Also follow TRMS by visiting its pages at Facebook, Twitter and LinkedIn.

 The Trustees renewed their support for partnerships with selected institutions and organizations representing psychologists – including State, Provincial, and Territorial Psychological Associations (SPTAs).
-The Trust is now well into the current cycle of partnership and support for SPTAs, including participation from 41 State Psychological Associations.
+The Trust is now well into the current cycle of partnership and support for SPTAs, including participation from 47 State Psychological Associations.
 The Trust provided financial and material support in a variety of ways, including support for meetings and events, membership recruitment and retention, and ethics continuing education.
-In addition to its ongoing partnership with the American Psychological Association (APA) and the American Psychological Association Practice Organization (APAPO), The Trust has joined forces with and sponsored activities benefitting the National Council of Schools and Programs of Professional Psychology (NCSPP), the Council of Executives of State and Provincial Psychological Associations (CESPPA), the American Psychological Foundation (APF), Big Ten Counseling Center conference, and many others.
+In an effort to provide SPTAs with further exposure, this year we created dedicated web pages for each association that contains their logo with a link to their website, provides details on their history, displays their Executive Director’s name along with contact information, and gives a direct link to their state licensing board.

 The Trust has a fiduciary and an ethical responsibility to ensure that its programs and those of its insurance and financial security partners remain strong and competitive over the long term.
 The Trust also believes that investing revenues in programs that protect, educate, and reward policyholders beyond basic insurance coverage is of critical importance.
 The Trust supports these programs in a number of ways.
 These include:

 The Trust toured the U.S with continuing education workshops conducted by licensed psychologists with extensive legal, ethical, and risk management expertise.
 The workshops offered CE credits for all psychologists, and insurance premium discounts for those insured through The Trust Sponsored Professional Liability Insurance Program.
-The Trust’s new workshop in 2017 was Sequence VII: Legal and Ethical Risks and Risk Management in Professional Psychological Practice – Working with Couples and Families, Risk Management with the Suicidal Patient, and Legal and Ethical Issues presented by Retirement; Ethics & the Law: Complications in Communications with Clinical and Forensic Clients; and the newest workshop, Ethics and Risk Management in a Digital World, 2.0, that debuted at the APA convention in Washington, D.C.
+The Trust debuted two new workshops in 2018: Sequence IX: Ethics & Risk Management in Complex Clinical Conundrums and Suicidality: Clinical, Ethical and Risk Management Issues.

 - Independent Learning Modules